 Historically, the market price of our common stock has been highly volatile and the market for our common stock has from time to time experienced significant price and volume fluctuations, some of which are unrelated to our operating performance.
-From July 1, 2002 to February 28, 2005, the trading price of our stock has fluctuated from a high closing price of \$0.79 per share to a low closing price of \$0.30 per share on the Toronto Stock Exchange, and from a high closing price of US\$0.44 per share to a low closing price of \$0.29 per share for the period from November 12, 2004 to February 28, 2005 on the American Stock Exchange.
+From July 1, 2002 to September 30, 2004, the trading price of our stock has fluctuated from a high closing price of \$0.79 per share to a low closing price of \$0.30 per share, as reported by the Toronto Stock Exchange.
 Historically, our common stock has had a low trading volume, and likely will continue to have a low trading volume in the future.
 This low volume may contribute to the volatility of the market price of our common stock.
 It is likely that the market price of our common stock will continue to fluctuate significantly in the future.